-The AUXCOMM Management Team is chaired by the Auxiliary Communication Leader (ACL), and includes all Deputy ACL's, the Public Information Officer (PIO), all Deputy PIO's and the Safety Officer (SO).
+The AUXCOMM Management Team is chaired by the Auxiliary Communication Leader (ACL), and includes all Deputy ACL's, the Public Information Officer (PIO), all Deputy PIO's, the ARES Liaison Officer, and the Safety Officer (SO).
 The Management Team, as the title implies, is responsible, as a team, for the direction and success of the AUXCOMM program.
 Individual members of the team may have specific responsibilities delegated to them by the ACL.